Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I'm a creative person, and I like to learn about new ways to express myself artistically.
 I don't like to rush out and buy a ton of expensive materials before I start a new hobby, so I have found it's worthwhile to take a sample class or visit a craft store for a demo of something I'm interested in trying before I jump in all the way.
 When I'm at the craft store, I scan the calendar for demos on art projects that interest me.
 In this way, I've learned about art journaling, altered books, duct tape purses, scrap booking, card making, and watercolor drawing.
 Some of the hobbies - like watercolor - I've continued to pursue for years.
 Some have fallen by the wayside, but all of them have been fun to learn about.

 Sometimes, I experiment in different ways.
 For example, a few years ago I met a woman who had lived in Japan where she learned Ikebana, the Japanese art of flower arranging.
 After talking with her, I got so interested I got online and read up on the craft, visited a free exhibit hosted by a local Ikebana club, went to the Japanese flower gardens in my city, and then tried my hand at my own arrangements.
-The only investment was my own time and effort.
-The supplies I needed were right in my garden and the kitchen cupboard.

 My grandmother taught me to knit as a child, and although I never graduated beyond the basics, I still like to knit uncomplicated things just to relax.
 I found an informal knitters group in my community that meets weekly, and started showing up occasionally to meet with other enthusiasts and learn about new projects.
 Now I knit only simple scarves, and I donate the ones I make to a women's shelter, but I get a lot of satisfaction out of working with the yarn and seeing something pretty and useful come out of my needles.